Akibaten/NeoSearch/README.md

 # Installation
 NeoSearch is built with Python 3.13.

+All the files related to the frontend of the website can be found in the frontend directory This includes the HTML, CSS, and Javascript.

+For the backend:

-The dependencies required for the python scripts to run can be found in requirements.txt
+The dependencies required for the python scripts to run can be found in backend/requirements.txt

 Installing these should preferably be done in a [virtual environment](https://docs.python.org/3/library/venv.html), but they can also just be installed globally.